Gay and Lesbian Suicide: Options to Cope

 Coping with Gay and Lesbian Suicide – How Parents Can Help

-A supportive home environment is clearly linked to decreased gay suicide attempt risk and youth that experience severe family rejection are more than eight times more likely to report having attempted suicide when compared to those who experienced little-to-no family rejection.3 A negative reaction to an LGBT youth also increases rates of depression, use of illegal drugs and engagement in unprotected sexual behaviors.
+A supportive home environment is clearly linked to decreased gay suicide attempt risk and youth that experience severe family rejection are more than eight times more likely to report having attempted suicide when compared to those who experienced little-to-no family rejection.3 A negative reaction to an LGBTQIA+ youth also increases rates of depression, use of illegal drugs and engagement in unprotected sexual behaviors.

 - Be watchful of behaviors indicating the youth may be a victim of violence, harassment or bullying